 - Co-benefits for climate change resilience.

 The planning process to develop the Roadmap kicked-off in July 2019.
-Analysis will continue into 2020, with the 2050 Roadmap and the CECP for 2030 being published by December 2020.
+Analysis continue through 2020, with the 2050 Roadmap and the CECP for 2030 published in December 2020.

 Feedback and Resources